NEW ZEALAND

 The karanga for the dead clears a spiritual pathway between the hosts and the visitors.
 The living guests can then be welcomed.
 There are many Maori songs of welcome, most with similar ritual words.
 Here is one by Sir Apirana Ngata, father of the action song.

-Listen to The Ngata Memorial College in this 96 K MP3 sound clip of the 1st verse (all three verses have the same tune).
+Listen to The Ngata Memorial College singing the 1st verse (all three verses have the same tune).

 Sir Apirana Ngata, 1920s